Managing relationships with others is the fourth pillar of Emotional Intelligence or EI.

 Communication, compromise, respect, trust, understanding, listening, compassion, etc… are all key elements of positive healthy relationships.

-Always be checking in
+Always be checking in when managing relationships

 You need to be constantly checking and monitoring to ensure these elements are front and centre.
 If they’re missing or disappearing, then action will need to be taken.